Saturnalia: On the calendar

-As an observance of state religion, Saturnalia was supposed to have been held "... quarto decimo Kalendarum Ianuariarum", on the fourteenth day before the Kalends of the pre-Julian, twenty-nine day December, on the oldest Roman religious calendar, which the Romans believed to have been established by the legendary founder Romulus and his successor Numa Pompilius.
+As an observance of state religion, Saturnalia was supposed to have been held "... quarto decimo Kalendarum Ianuariarum", on the fourteenth day before the Kalends of January (1 January), counting inclusively.
+In the pre-Julian, twenty-nine day December, on the oldest Roman religious calendar, which the Romans believed to have been established by the legendary founder Romulus and his successor Numa Pompilius, Saturnalia would be held on 17 December.
 It was a dies festus, a legal holiday when no public business could be conducted.
 The day marked the dedication anniversary (dies natalis) of the Temple to Saturn in the Roman Forum in 497 BC.
-When Julius Caesar had the calendar reformed because it had fallen out of synchronization with the solar year, two days were added to the month, and the date of Saturnalia then changed, still falling on the 17 December, but with this now being the sixteenth day before the Kalends, as per the Roman reckoning of dates of this time.
+When Julius Caesar had the calendar reformed because it had fallen out of synchronization with the solar year, two days were added to the month, and the date of Saturnalia then changed, still falling on 17 December, but with this now being the sixteenth day before the Kalends, as per the Roman reckoning of dates of this time.
 It was felt, thus, that the original day had thus been moved by two days, and so Saturnalia was celebrated under Augustus as a three-day official holiday encompassing both dates.

 By the late Republic, the private festivities of Saturnalia had expanded to seven days, but during the Imperial period contracted variously to three to five days.
 Caligula extended official observances to five.

 The date 17 December was the first day of the astrological sign Capricorn, the house of Saturn, the planet named for the god.
 Its proximity to the winter solstice (21 to 23 December on the Julian calendar) was endowed with various meanings by both ancient and modern scholars: for instance, the widespread use of wax candles (cerei, singular cereus) could refer to "the returning power of the sun's light after the solstice".